 Send a Greeting Card

 Saint Peter's University Hospital, which has been nationally recognized for its perinatal care services, became a designated Level III Perinatal Center in 1973 and the region's first state-designated Regional Perinatal Center in 1992.
 There are more than 500 low-birth-weight babies delivered at Saint Peter's University Hospital per year and more than 2,200 high-risk OB clinic visits per year.
 This large volume provides the backdrop for the residents' experience in high-risk obstetrics.
-The director of the Division of Maternal-Fetal Medicine is Dr. Liam Ness.
+The interim director of the Division of Maternal-Fetal Medicine is Christopher Houlihan, MD.

 The Maternal-Fetal Medicine service consists of one PGY-2 rotation for approximately 10 weeks.
 Faculty from the Division of Maternal Fetal Medicine perform daily rounds with the two residents and run weekly Maternal Fetal Medicine conferences and a weekly interdisciplinary ultrasound/genetics conference.
 Additional education in high-risk obstetrical topics occurs during the weekly resident didactic sessions and grand rounds lecture series.
 Supervision is provided by the Division of Maternal Fetal Medicine.